Becca-Guertin/movieRater/README.md

 - Implement search and filter functionality for movies by year, country, etc.
 - Add user authentication to allow users to rate or review movies
 - Improve UI/UX design for better user experience
-- Enable pagination for displaying large numbers of movies
+- ``Enable pagination for displaying large numbers of movies`` COMPLETED ✅

 ## **License**